Xtra-Computing/Awesome-Literature-ILoGs/README.md

       @article{liu2023surveyilogs,
-        title={A Survey of Imbalanced Learning on Graphs: Problems, Techniques, and Future Directions}, author={Zemin Liu and Yuan Li and Nan Chen and Qian Wang and Bryan Hooi and Bingsheng He}, journal={arXiv preprint arXiv:2308.13821},
+        title={A Survey of Imbalanced Learning on Graphs: Problems, Techniques, and Future Directions}, author={Liu, Zemin and Li, Yuan and Chen, Nan and Wang, Qian and Hooi, Bryan and He, Bingsheng}, journal={arXiv preprint arXiv:2308.13821},
         year={2023}
       }